Identifiable paths and cycles in linear compartmental models: Identifiable path/cycle models

 We can also show that the property of being strongly input-output connected is a necessary condition for having expected dimension in the case of maximal number of edges.

-\begin{prop} Let $\cm=(G,In,Out,V)$ with $G$ output connectable and $|Out|=1$ represent a linear compartmental model with the maximal number of edges given by the edge formula with expected dimension $|E|+|In \cup Out|$.
+\begin{prop} Let $\cm=(G,In,Out,V)$ with $G$ output connectable and $|Out|=1$ represent a linear compartmental model for which the edge inequality is an equality with expected dimension $|E|+|In \cup Out|$.
 Then the graph must be strongly input-output connected. \end{prop}

 \begin{proof} Assume the coefficient map has expected dimension $|E|+|In \cup Out|$ with the maximal number of edges.
 This means the expected dimension is the number of coefficients.
 If the graph is not connected with every edge in a cycle or path from input to output, then there are parameters that do not appear in the coefficient map, and thus the coefficient map factors over fewer than $|E|+|In \cup Out|$ independent paths and cycles.
 But this contradicts having expected dimension $|E|+|In \cup Out|$. \end{proof}